Honoo115/WFL_CLIENT/README.md

-##### All the code written to create this application was made in Microsoft Visual Studios
+##### All the code written to create this application was made in Microsoft Visual Studio Code.

 ##### The Coding Languages used where Node for the server side and React for the Client Side.